Bonfire: Slavic Europe

-In Russia, bonfires are traditionally burned on 17 November.

 Czech Republic and Slovakia

-In the Czech Republic and Slovakia, bonfires are also held on the last night of April and are called 'Phillip-Jakob's Night' (FilipoJakubská noc) or "Burning of the Witches" (pálení čarodějnic).
+In the Czech Republic bonfires are also held on the last night of April and are called 'Phillip-Jakob's Night' (FilipoJakubská noc) or "Burning of the Witches" (pálení čarodějnic).
 They are considered to be historically linked with Walpurgis Night and Beltane.

+In Slovakia, bonfires are traditionally held on the night of St. John the Baptist, June 24th.
+These fires are lit on hillsides or in the centers of towns and villages.
+St. John's Night is legendary, as it is believed that on this night, the earth reveals its hidden treasures.

 Turkey

 In Turkey bonfires are lit on Kakava believed to be the awakening day of nature at the beginning of spring.
-Kakava is celebrated by the Romani people in Turkey on the night of 5-6 May.
+Kakava is celebrated by the Romani people in Turkey on the night of 5–6 May.